Welcome to my online stamp collection.

 A little about me: devoted husband, father of three amazing children, professional software engineer with more than a quarter

-century of experience and numerous industry certifications, retired from the U.S. Air Force with more than 20 years of
+century of experience and numerous industry certifications (MCSD, MCT, MCP), retired from the U.S. Air Force with more than 20 years of

-service and 50 awards and decorations, brown belt in Tae Kwon Do, 5 college degrees (two associate's, one bachelor's,
+service and 50 military awards and decorations, brown belt (1st Gup) in Tae Kwon Do, 5 college degrees (two associate's, one bachelor's,

-and two master's degrees) and finishing a doctorate in management and organizational leadership in information systems
+and two master's degrees) and nearing completion of a doctorate in management and organizational leadership in information systems